axelerant/testimonials-widget/readme.txt

 Thank you [Ionrot](http://wordpress.org/support/topic/order-by-id-list?replies=5#post-3517737) for inspiring this FAQ and code feature.

+= 47.
+How to make testimonials widget a list, not rotating individual testimonials? = You use the `testimonialswidget_list` shortcode, but you also need to add `add_filter('widget_text', 'do_shortcode');` to your themes `functions.php` file.

+Having formatting issues?
+See [How to: Add shortcodes in sidebar Widgets](http://dannyvankooten.com/630/enabling-shortcodes-in-widgets-quick-wordpress-tip/) for further help.

+Thank you [davidnjacoby](http://wordpress.org/support/topic/make-testimonials-widget-a-list-not-rotating-individual-testimonials?replies=2#post-3548911) for recommending this FAQ.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.